yanosz/mesh_testbed_generator/README.md

 * Revertible - especially using `first_boot`
 * Under version control

-To archive these goals, a OpenWRT-configuration is generated based on Ruby `.erb` templates.
+To archive these goals, a Lede-configuration is generated based on Ruby `.erb` templates.
 A dedicated firmware file is generated for each node.

 Structure
 -----------------